kyma-project/community/guidelines/add-new-component-docs.md

-# Add new component to the official Kyma documentation
+# Add a new component to the Kyma documentation

 When you add a new component to the `kyma/docs` folder, you must ensure that the content displays also on the official Kyma documentation website under `https://kyma-project.io/`.
 To do so, update the following files: